twonds/ejabberd_couchdb/README.md

 <h1> Ejabberd storage and authentication using couchdb </h1>

 This is a collection of erlang modules for providing couchdb support for ejabberd.
 Similar to the odbc and ldap modules in the ejabberd distribution.
+Right now it only supports authentication.

 <h2>Authentication Schema </h2>